Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

 - Specialized in **embedded systems**, **robotics**, and **distributed systems**, with solutions in **Python** and **Rust**.
 - Background in **International Business**, which helps translate business needs into real technical systems.
-- I focus on designing systems that remain stable and reliable under real-world uncertainty, where sensing, estimation, and control interact in constrained environments.
+- I focus on designing systems that remain stable under noisy sensing conditions, constrained computation, and asynchronous communication between distributed components.
-- I am always looking for ways to **optimize** each system a bit further.

 ---

 ## 🚀 Featured Project